 Labour’s recent defeat in the general elections has to be one of the most shocking episodes in British political history.
 This party is regarded to be centre-left politically and is founded on social democratic and democratic socialist ideals, stemming from a trade union (labour) movement that began in Europe, during the industrial revolution.
-Keir Hardie, the first Labour Member of Parliament, was one of those important local figures, who is today considered to be one of the founding fathers of the party.
+Keir Hardie, the first Labour Member of Parliament, was one of those important local figures, who later became one of the founding fathers of the party.

 The party has spurned out many great Prime Ministers, from Ramsay MacDonald to Clement Attlee, but can we really see the party stand high beneath these greats’ shadows, despite what by now should be a regular understanding – political highs and lows.
 The biggest challenge facing the party isn’t divisive behaviours or difficult political strategies, it is how to make sure it can break apart the Conservative government.

-The party sometimes feels disenfranchised from the working-class, from centre-left voters and this must change for them to win back their political standing.
+The party sometimes appears disenfranchised from the working-class for centre-left voters and this must change for them to win back their political standing.
 Whenever there is an improvement in the previously-sluggish economy, the welcome change is attributed to the Conservatives, instead of sharing it as a cross-party effort, in the least.
-This isn’t entirely because the financial collapse was all about banks and important global finance organizations, and Labour’s inability to do something about the recession.
+This isn’t entirely because the financial collapse was all about banks and important global finance organizations and Labour’s inability to do something about the recession.

 Labour did a great deal to suggest that it could stand to gain plenty from the former general elections fiasco in 2010, that saw the Liberal Democrats joining hands with the Conservative Party, in power.
 A lot of Liberal Democrat voters saw this as a treacherous move because they felt that if a coalition was to be formed, then it should be with the party that they have most in common with: the Labour Party.